 other

 Several crude phrases written in dust on the slots of a maintenance door grate. – Photograph by Faye Clancy A large blocky arm and hand drawn in black spray paint on a grey wall.
 The hand is flipping the middle finger towards the viewer – Photograph by Faye Clancy A U.F.O abducting the word “KAnYE”, done in black spray paint.
-Near it are a face with zipped lips and square glasses, this time with a crown, and a drawing of a creature with a heart symbol for a head poking its head out of a hole. – Photography by Faye Clancy “The phrase “If you don’t chase a dream, it can haunt you for the rest of your life.- Herb Copperbottom is stencilled on a patch of wall that’s been painted over white. – Photography by Faye Clancy The phrase “Christian takes it up the bum on Sunday” written messily in pin chalk over top of a section of a large and intricate mural. – Photography by Faye Clancy The phrase “Sev stinks” spray painted in black on a white utility box. – Photography by Faye Clancy A mural featuring red hollow lettering reading “ROBOE”, the phrase “Stop War$” in smaller lettering beneath, and a large bald face with round cheeks, big lips, and a single tear.
-Patches of the wall beneath this mural have been painted over in white, and the face appears to have been drawn to fit the shape of one of these patches. – Photography by Faye Clancy A simple cartoon of a tugboat done with white pen on a stone wall. – Photography by Faye Clancy A zombie face in blue, pink, and yellow next to a faded tag. – Photography by Jack Craig A yellow EWOK bear and a very large pink rat with a speech bubble reading “CHEEZ ”. – Photography by Jack Craig A tag of a frowny face with a crown. – Photography by Jack Craig A skull and the word “HAH?” in white on a brick wall. – Photography by Jack Craig Several overlapping tags and pieces of art on a wall and a door that is laying sideways on the ground.
-The legible writing reads “SKAM” and “YN Y CAW NID YW” – Photography by Jack Craig Five painted street bollards in a row.
-The closest one is painted with two alternating designs of the sun.
-The second closest is painted with poppy flowers with very angular centres.
-The middle one depicts an ivy vine and has been scribbled over with red spray paint.
-The second furthest depicts dandelions being blown by the wind.
-The furthest is painted with four phases of the moon. – Photograph by Lily-Rose Keenoy Four painted street bollards in a row.
-The closest is painted with five-pointed stars and large white circles.
-The second-closest is painted in a fish-scale design.
-The second furthest is painted with three compass roses.
-The furthest is painted with a mandala design resembling a flower. – Photograph by Lily-Rose Keenoy
+To the Left is the SHAUNANIGANS Tag. – Photography by Faye Clancy “The phrase “If you don’t chase a dream, it can haunt you for the rest of your life.- Herb Copperbottom is stencilled on a patch of wall that’s been painted over white. – Photography by Faye Clancy The phrase “Christian takes it up the bum on Sunday” written messily in pin chalk over top of a section of a large and intricate mural. – Photography by Faye Clancy The phrase “Sev stinks” spray painted in black on a white utility box. – Photography by Faye Clancy A mural featuring red hollow wild-style lettering reading “ROBOE”, the phrase “Stop War$” in smaller lettering beneath, and a large bald face with round cheeks, big lips, and a single tear.
+Patches of the wall beneath this mural have been painted over in white, and the face appears to have been drawn to fit the shape of one of these patches. – Photography by Faye Clancy A simple cartoon of a tugboat done with white pen on a stone wall. – Photography by Faye Clancy A zombie face in blue, pink, and yellow next to a faded tag. – Photography by Jack Craig A yellow EWOK bear and a large pink creature with a speech bubble reading “CHEEZ ”. – Photography by Jack Craig A tag of a face with a crown written in Black on a white domestic meter box. – Photography by Jack Craig A skull and the word “HAH?” in white on a brick wall. – Photography by Jack Craig Several overlapping tags and pieces of art on a wall, and a door that is laying sideways on the ground.
+The legible writing reads “SKAM” and “YN Y CAW NID YW” and the ‘Tafod y Ddraig’ symbol in green – Photography by Jack Craig Five painted street bollards in a row.
+Each with individual colourful patterns – Photograph by Lily-Rose Keenoy Four painted street bollards in a row.
+Each with individual colourful patterns. – Photograph by Lily-Rose Keenoy